The best self-care ideas…

 - Go to an aquafit class.

-- Write a “to-do” list if you don’t already have one.
+- Scratch one nagging item off the list: Write a “to-do” list if you don’t already have one.
 Find the item that annoys you the most and do it.

 - Make a list of your positive qualities in your journal, starting with “I am…” on each line and listing as many as you can think of…

 - Keep track of compliments in your journal.
 Often, we might overlook or downplay the wonderful things that people say to us to the point that we might even forget what they said.
 By documenting these things, you can read them later and enjoy.
 (Career tip: it is also a good idea to keep a log of your achievements and all the things you have learned because this is not only an ego boost, but is your ally in earning stellar job performance reviews.)

 - Receive a massage.
 If you cannot afford a massage, consider going to a massage school.
 For half the price, you can have a massage from a massage student.

 - Journal a reflection around the idea of “I appreciate…”.
 To do this, set a timer for 15, 25, 0r 45 minutes.
 Then write “I appreciate…” and keep writing (uncensored — no erasing, no judging) until I feel stuck.
 Then write “I appreciate…” and keep going.
 Repeat until the timer rings.
 A fdw of these self-care ideas involve doing journal reflections or timed writing exercises.

 - Write your thoughts, feelings, ideas, hopes, and dreams in a personal journal.